Hedron LogoAfternoon

 Key system needsUsage tracking, billing engine, accounting integration

-Tax treatmentRecognize income as services delivered (accrual basis)
+Tax treatmentRecognize income as services are delivered (accrual basis)

 Learn More